jewettaij/moltemplate/README.md

 https://msdn.microsoft.com/en-us/commandline/wsl/install_guide

-   I have not tried this.
-If that fails, try following the tutorial written by Yanqing Fu:
+   If you are using an older version of windows, try following the tutorial written by Yanqing Fu:

 https://sourceforge.net/p/lammps/mailman/message/32599824/